YvesBraendli/catan_PM1/README.md

 Project catan from group fischbein is a multiplayer game.
 It is based on the original *Siedler von Catan* board game.
 It implements a game with 2-4 players where the players play against each other.
 They have the original board with 19 fields to build different structures.
-Players can build roads, settlements and citie, where settlements and cities donate points to the players.
+Players can build roads, settlements and cities, where settlements and cities donate points to the players.
 The first player who reaches 7 points wins the game.

 ## Siedler Game
 ### Basic Informations